 Conversely, most of the controversy surrounding the game stems from this trope being applied to video games as a whole.
 Moral Guardians think that only kids should play video games and therefore making one about violent crime is absolutely heinous.

-Batman: Arkham Asylum may have been rated Teen and may be a superhero game, but it was only the lack of gore that kept it from getting an M rating.
+Batman: Arkham Asylum may have been rated Teen and may be a superhero game, but it was only the lack of gore and stronger language that kept it from getting an M rating.
 The game is so dark, that many are still shocked that it didn't get an M rating.

 Batman: Arkham City is even worse - granted, there is only one scene containing blood, but the game features Victor Zsasz telling of why he carves his own skin to keep count of murders, the Penguin audibly freezing a cop's hand and shattering it with a hammer and Hush slicing people's faces off before killing them so he can look like Bruce Wayne to name a few.